Skip to content

 Parties to the Framework Convention undertake to;

-"promote the full and effective equality of persons belonging to minorities.
-This is in all areas of economic, social, political and cultural life.
-Together with the conditions that will allow them to express, preserve and develop their culture and identity".
+"promote the full and effective equality of persons belonging to minorities in all areas of economic, social, political and cultural life."

 Compliance with the Framework Convention